UIUC-iSchool-DataViz/spring2020/week10/prep_notebook_week11_iodide.md

 %% md
 Now, I'm back in Markdown.
 Note in your figure that you have access to a lot of useful `widget` type stuff like zoom & pan, and also the ability to save your images.

+Also of note is that if you re-run this notebook with this Python cell you will get double figures!
+To fix this we would need to make this into its own HTML tag and "wrap" our Python code with some JS.
+We'll do a few more Python things now and then just move onto directly plotting with JS and ignoring this oddity for the sake of time.

 %% py
 # Right now, printing happens to the console by default